Dobatymo/data-algos/data-structures-and-algorithms.md

 ## Single-source shortest path problem
 - https://en.wikipedia.org/wiki/Shortest_path_problem
 - find shortest path in graph so that the sum of edge weights is minimized
-- optimization problem
+- is a: 'optimization problem'
 - solved by 'Breadth-first search' for unweighted graphs
 - solved by 'Dijkstra's algorithm' for directed/undirected graphs and positive weights
 - solved by 'Bellman–Ford algorithm' for directed graphs with arbitrary weights
-- see book: 'Introduction to Algorithms'
+- book: 'Introduction to Algorithms'
-- exhibits: 'optimal substructure'
+- properties: 'optimal substructure'
-- domain: 'graph theory'
+- domain: 'Graph theory'

 ## Single-pair shortest path problem
 - https://en.wikipedia.org/wiki/Shortest_path_problem#Single-source_shortest_paths